ibm-apiconnect/apichol/exercises/ex7/README.md

 **Prerequisite 4**: Created database CRUD APIs in the API Designer ([Exercise 6](../ex6)).

+### Overview of Exercise

+In this exercise we will test the APIs created in the previous exercise, explore the swagger-based API UI, and deploy your APIs to Bluemix.

 ### Ensure that you are in the LoopBack application directory

 Ensure that you are in the LoopBack directory you created in [Exercise 4](../ex4).